The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: Preliminaries

 \section{Preliminaries}

 In this article we follow \cite{DandF} for basic group theoretic terminology and notation.
-However, as we make heavy use of the Atlas of Finite Groups \cite{Atlas1985}, we will also find it convenient to adopt the notation of the Atlas for simple groups, subgroup structures, characters, and conjugacy classes (including the algebraic conjugacy operators).\\
+We use the notation of \cite{Atlas1985} for simple groups and group structures.

-The basic method we use for determining the covering numbers of finite groups is based on two simple observations: First, that one need only consider covers consisting of maximal subgroups, and second, that in order to prove that a collection $\mathcal{C}$ of proper subgroups is a cover of a group $G$ it is sufficient to show that the generators of the maximal cyclic subgroups are covered by the subgroups from $\mathcal{C}$.
-We call the generators of the maximal cyclic subgroups of $G$ the \emph{principal elements} of $G$.
-In light of these observations, the first step in determining the covering number of a group $G$ is to determine the maximal subgroups and principal elements of $G$.
-As we are interested in finite simple groups, the Atlas of Finite Groups is invaluable for this purpose.\\
+The basic method we use for determining the covering numbers of finite groups is based on two simple observations: First, that one need only consider covers consisting of maximal subgroups, and second, that in order to prove that a collection $\mathcal{C}$ of proper subgroups is a cover of a group $G$ it is sufficient to show that each of the maximal cyclic subgroups is contained in a subgroup from $\mathcal{C}$.
+We call the maximal cyclic subgroups of $G$ the \emph{principal subgroups} of $G$ and a generator of a principal subgroup is called a \emph{principal element} of $G$.
+In light of these observations, the first step in determining the covering number of a group $G$ is to determine the maximal subgroups and principal subgroups of $G$ up to conjugacy.